-Definition 9.1.
-The integer-zero problem takes a multivariate polynomial p as input and asks whether there are integer values (members or \mathcal{Z}) for the variables that occur in p that make p = 0.
+Definition 10.1.
+The integer-zero problem takes a multivariate polynomial p with integer coefficients as input and asks whether there exist integer values (members or \mathcal{Z}) for the variables that occur in p that make p = 0.

 In 1900, mathematician David Hilbert posed a list major challenges in mathematics.
 The tenth problem in the list was to find an algorithm to solve the integer-zero problem or to show that no such algorithm exists.
-It was not until 1970 that Hilbert's Tenth Problem was solved, in the negative.
-Russian mathemetician Yuri Matiyasevich showed that the integer-zero problem is uncomputable.
+It was not until 1970 that Hilbert's Tenth Problem was solved, in the negative, when Russian mathemetician Yuri Matiyasevich showed that the integer-zero problem is uncomputable.